werf/werf/docs/pages/how_to/getting_started.md

     dockerfile: Dockerfile
     ```

-## Step 2: Build and Run the Application
+## Step 2: Build and Check the Application

-Let's build and run our first application.

 1. Build an image (execute in the project root directory):